kint-php/kint/plugins.md

 ### Kint\Parser\MysqliPlugin

 Adds support for Mysqli object parsing.
+Due to the way mysqli is implemented in PHP, this will cause warnings on certain `Mysqli` objects if [screaming](https://secure.php.net/book.scream) is enabled.

 </section>
 <section id="rest" markdown="1">